Plate 6, St Mary’s Abbey, York

 York Art Gallery, YORAG 2002.10.55

 Finally, Munn was inspired (perhaps by Cotman’s own efforts) to translate the composition into a print.
 York has two impressions dated 1812 (YORAG : R3968 and YORAG : 2002.10.55, the latter mis-read as ‘P.P.MURN’).
 It was no.3 in a series of six ‘Etchings on stone’ that Munn published in that year.
-Rather than line-etching however, Munn chose the medium of lithography, which more naturally transmits the texture of graphite drawing.
+Rather than line-etching however, Munn chose the medium of lithography, which effectively transmits the qualities of graphite drawing.
 His own inexperience in printmaking, however, is betrayed by the fact that he was unable to reverse the composition so that it would print the correct way round.
 As we have seen, Cotman’s etching of St Mary’s was one of the first in which he addressed that problem.
 Munn’s work might have been a spur to Cotman in terms of his own working with more expressive forms of printmaking, for soon after he embarked on an extended series of softground etchings.

 Cotman by contrast reminds me of Ruskin’s famous self-discovery that his mind had not room enough to engage properly with anything beyond details.
-Here fifty years before that, Cotman’s takes his stance on equally contracted ground.
+Here fifty years before that, Cotman’s takes his stance on equally restricted ground.

-Just at the point where he needed a well-realised figure, Cotman’s inexperience in the medium of etching let him down.
-The artist seated on the ground in the etching suffers from a seriously under-resolved head.
+The figure in the etching suffers from a seriously under-resolved head.
 Cotman has failed to define the outline from the background, nor to resolve the form.
-At true scale the eye attempts to construe the shape as a wide-brimmed hat with a white band, but under the magnifying glass this dissolves into complete uncertainty.
-The first impression does, however, appear to be correct, for poor quality of the reproduction notwithstanding, the figure in the Holmes watercolour does wear a dark hat with a wide, light-coloured brim.
+At true scale the eye attempts to construe the shape as a wide-brimmed hat with a white band, but under the magnifying glass this dissolves into uncertainty.
+The first impression does, however, appear to be correct, for the figure in the Holmes watercolour (the quality of the reproduction notwithstanding) does appear to wear a dark hat with a wide, light-coloured brim.

 Bohn 1838 impression with revised head

 When in 1838 H.G.Bohn republished the plate in his two-volume edition of ‘Specimens of Architectural Remains in various Counties in England, but especially in Norfolk.
 Etched by John Sell Cotman’, the head had been ‘improved’.
 At least it now stands out distinct from the background, but sadly, shrunken to about half the size it ought to have been.
-In retrospect it seems surprising that Bohn can possibly have approved such an aberration.
-Perhaps still more so that no-one seems ever to have published any comment!

 Detail of Cotman’s original with blank areas